spiral/docs/contributing.md

 * Your code must include Unit tests

 ## Help Needed In
-If you wish to help us besides writing code:
+If you want to help but don't know where to start:

 * Functionality/modularity proposals
 * Code quality feedback and proposals